Search within

 Appeals

-An appeal is an action a student might initiate if there is an error in the calculation of a grade on an assignment, or the student does not believe the grade awarded reflects their academic performance of the stated assessment criteria.
+An appeal is an action a student might initiate if there is an error in the calculation of a grade on an assignment, or the student does not believe the grade awarded reflects their academic performance of the stated assessment criteria

 Assessment

+Assessment is an ongoing process aimed at understanding and improving student learning.
 It provides a dual function of providing feedback that can motivate students by informing them about how well they are doing and how to improve, and it can generate marks or grades.

 It involves making expectations explicit and public; setting appropriate criteria and standards for learning quality; systematically gathering, analyzing, and interpreting evidence to determine how well a student’s performance matches those expectations and standards; and using the information to document, explain, and/or improve performance.